RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Dataset Implementation Details

 \subsection{Dataset Description}

-\cref{tab:dataset_descript} provides class-wise number of samples of the training and validation datasets, after the pre-processing mentioned in the experimental section.
-For source and target class selection, we followed the default setting of OpenPCDet.
-We further excluded four classes (\texttt{construction\_cone}, \texttt{dog}, \texttt{message\_board\_trailer}, and \texttt{wheelchair}) for Argoverse2, whose frequency is below 0.02\% in the training set after discarding the objects with number of points under 64.
+\cref{tab:dataset_descript} summarizes the class-wise sample counts in the training and validation splits after applying the preprocessing described in the experimental section.
+For source and target class selection, we follow the default OpenPCDet protocol.
+For Argoverse2, we additionally remove four rare classes (\texttt{construction\_cone}, \texttt{dog}, \texttt{message\_board\_trailer}, and \texttt{wheelchair}), each occurring in fewer than 0.02\% of the training set after filtering out objects with fewer than 64 points.